Giotto (spacecraft): Development

-Originally a United States partner probe was planned that would accompany Giotto, but this fell through due to budget cuts at NASA.
+During March 1981 British Aerospace submitted its Geos based design to the ESA.
+This was rejected due to issues with power and temperature control.
+In the same period it was found that the Geos design had become outdated to the point where it was no longer possible to obtain parts.
+As a result a new and somewhat larger craft was designed although British Aerospace remained the primary contractor.

+Originally it was planned to launch Giotto on an Ariane 2 along with a commercial satellite.
+This was then shifted to an Ariane 3 before difficulties with finding a customer who wanted to fly during the launch window resulted in Giotto being assigned solo to an Ariane 1 which was available after EXOSAT was launched by a Thor-Delta.

 There were plans to have observation equipment on board a Space Shuttle in low-Earth orbit around the time of Giotto's fly-by, but they in turn fell through with the Challenger disaster.

 The plan then became a cooperative armada of five space probes including Giotto, two from the Soviet Union's Vega program and two from Japan: the Sakigake and Suisei probes.
-The idea was for Japanese probes and the pre-existing American probe International Cometary Explorer to make long distance measurements, followed by the Russian Vegas which would locate the nucleus, and the resulting information sent back would allow Giotto to precisely target very close to the nucleus.
+The idea was for Japanese probes and the pre-existing American probe International Cometary Explorer to make long distance measurements, followed by the Soviet Vegas which would locate the nucleus, and the resulting information sent back would allow Giotto to precisely target very close to the nucleus.
 Because Giotto would pass so very close to the nucleus ESA was mostly convinced it would not survive the encounter due to the spacecraft colliding at very high speed with the many dust particles from the comet.
 The coordinated group of probes became known as the Halley Armada.

 Design

-The cylindrical spacecraft was 1.85 m in diameter and had three internal platforms.
-It was derived from the GEOS research satellite built by British Aerospace in Filton, Bristol, and modified with the addition of a dust shield (Whipple shield) as proposed by Fred Whipple.
+The cylindrical spacecraft was 1.87 m in diameter 2.85m long.
+It had and had three internal platforms.
+Built by British Aerospace in Filton, Bristol, it carried a dust shield (Whipple shield) as proposed by Fred Whipple.
 The shield comprised a thin (1 mm) aluminium sheet separated by a space and a thicker (12 mm) Kevlar sheet.
 The later Stardust spacecraft would use a similar Whipple shield.
 Giotto also had a 1.51 m diameter antenna that it used to communicate with Earth.
+The craft was painted white using an electively conductive paint developed by Centre national d'études spatiales.

-A mock-up of the spacecraft resides at the Bristol Aero Collection hangar, at Filton, Bristol, England, United Kingdom, Europe.
+A mock-up of the spacecraft resides at the Bristol Aero Collection hangar, at Filton, Bristol, England.

+The craft was equipped with a Mage motor made by Societe Europeenne de Propulsion.